10 Priorities for Pursuing Biblical Literacy

 9. Foster a parent-church partnership that promotes biblical literacy in both home and church.

-Pursuing robust biblical literacy for our children and students is an ongoing endeavor.
+Pursuing robust biblical literacy for our children is an ongoing endeavor.
 God has designed that this responsibility be shared by the church and the home.
 The church can assist parents by encouraging them and equipping them with resources and ongoing training.
 The church should also carefully consider the content/curricula used in Sunday school, midweek classes, etc. Parents serve a vital role in encouraging and helping the church pursue a more rigorous biblical education for children.

 10. Devote and prioritize the necessary time required to do points 1-9.

 As life gets busier and busier, the time devoted to reading and studying the Bible can easily become crowded out.
 How much family time is devoted to the Scriptures?
 How much Sunday school time is spent interacting with the Scriptures?
-What does this say about the urgency of acquainting our children and students with the “sacred writings”?
+What does this say about the urgency of acquainting our children with the “sacred writings”?
 Do we need to readjust our priorities and give more time to what is most important?

 See All